The Engagement (Seinfeld)

 "The Engagement" is the first episode of the seventh-season and the 111th overall episode of the NBC sitcom Seinfeld.
-The episode broke with the standalone story format of earlier seasons, making a major change in the series status quo by having regular cast member George Costanza become engaged to Susan Ross.
+The episode marked a major change in the series' status quo by having regular cast member George Costanza become engaged to Susan Ross.
 Susan was a recurring character during season 4 of the series but had not been seen since.
 The episode aired on September 21, 1995.

 Plot

-George breaks up with a woman named Alice after she beats him in a game of chess.
+George breaks up with a woman after she beats him in a game of chess.
 When he tells Jerry about it at Monk's, they both realize that they have done nothing with their lives and decide to make some changes.
 However, Kramer warns Jerry against marriage, so he decides to remain with his singles lifestyle.
 George, meanwhile, proposes to his old girlfriend Susan Ross.
 George is irritated when Jerry tells him that he broke up with his girlfriend Melanie because she eats peas one at a time, arguing that they had a pact to change their lives.
 He begins to regret his engagement as he has to pass up opportunities to see action films and baseball games with Jerry in order to watch sentimental films and Mad About You with Susan.

 A barking dog is keeping Elaine from getting sleep.
 Kramer refers her to Newman, who agrees to kidnap the dog and relocate it.
 Later that night, Elaine, Kramer and Newman rent a van and steal the dog, a Yorkshire Terrier.
 Kramer leaves the dog at a random doorstep in Monticello, but it rips off a piece of his shirt with a tag from Rudy's vintage shop.
 The dog finds its way back to its owner's apartment, carrying the piece of Kramer's shirt.
 With the shirt scrap as evidence, police officers arrest Kramer, Newman and Elaine for dognapping.
 Elaine decides she needs to make some changes with her life.